 - Structured internship programs are recommended (link to examples) because they usually offer greater academic integrity and safety; other internship sites will be considered on an individual basis.
 The Education Abroad Fair, offered on-campus each fall, is an excellent opportunity to learn about international summer internship programs.

 - Students are not permitted to travel to any country for which a State Department warning has been issued, without completing a special appeals process through the CIE.

 - If approved for funding of an international summer internship, students will receive 25% of the budgeted cost from the CIE, plus $1,000 for term bill savings from the Office of Internships at the end of the summer.
 Loans are not usually an option for summer internships (because your enrollment is less than half time), however, additional funds may be available through:

 - the student’s participation in the EPG Program, Bonner Scholars, etc.

-- the ARCT, depending on the nature of the internship
+- an outside grant, depending on the nature of the internship

 - application for external scholarships